If you need me to visit and repair your Netaheat, call or text me on 07866 766364.

 5) Pilot light failing to light.

 This is a common problem with a variety of causes.
 Sometimes there is no spark, which is usually caused by the air pressure switch failing to detect the fan running.
 A new air pressure switch or sometimes simply cleaning debris from the restrictor in the air pressure switch usually fixes this, but sometimes the control board has failed and simply isn’t delivering a spark.
 A new control board will be needed.
 If there IS a spark but no pilot flame, the gas control valve may have failed to open or the ignition earth electrode may be heavily eroded, leading to a spark in not quite the right place to ignite the gas.
-See the photo below of a badly eroded earth electrode (on the right) alongside a new one (on the left).
-Notice the horizontal section is completely missing from the old electrode on the right.
+See the photos below of a badly eroded earth electrode (left hand photo) alongside a new one (right hand photo).
+Notice how the horizontal section from the old earth electrode on the left is mostly eroded away.
 This will easily prevent the boiler from lighting.

 6) Pilot alight but main burner failing to light.